Frigate: Littoral combat ship (LCS)

 Some new classes of ships similar to corvettes are optimized for high-speed deployment and combat with small craft rather than combat between equal opponents; an example is the U.S. littoral combat ship (LCS).
 As of 2015, all s in the United States Navy have been decommissioned, and their role partially assumed by the new LCS.
 While the LCS class ships are smaller than the frigate class they will replace, they offer a similar degree of weaponry while requiring less than half the crew complement and offering a top speed of over 40 kn.
-A major advantage for the LCS ships is that they are designed around specific mission modules allowing them to fulfill a variety of roles.
+A major advantage for the LCS ships is that they are designed around specific mission modules allowing them to fulfil a variety of roles.
 The modular system also allows for most upgrades to be performed ashore and installed later into the ship, keeping the ships available for deployment for the maximum time.

-The latest U.S. deactivation plans mean that this is the first time that the U.S. Navy has been without a frigate class of ships since 1943 (technically is rated as a frigate and is still in commission, but does not count towards Navy force levels).
+The latest U.S. deactivation plans make this the first time that the U.S. Navy has been without a frigate class of ships since 1943 (technically is rated as a frigate and is still in commission, but does not count towards Navy force levels).
 The remaining 20 LCSs to be acquired from 2019 and onwards that will be enhanced will be designated as frigates, and existing ships given modifications may also have their classification changed to FF as well.
 However, the United States Navy selected a FREMM multipurpose frigate variant for a new of 20 frigates, to be built by Fincantieri beginning in 2024.